 If you are healthy, the times where rentals are causing issues will be easier to deal with.

 Point number three in stress-free property management is having a long-term view of your rental property in mind.
 Go into the investment or rental period with a long-term vision for what you are looking to accomplish.

 Things are going to fluctuate with time.
-Prime examples of this include having a tenant that moves out or going and repairing a house.
-If you had a tenant for a certain amount of time, it could take anywhere between $2,000-$6,000 to get the house back to being rent-ready.
+Prime examples of this include having a resident that moves out or going and repairing a house.
+If you had a resident for a certain amount of time, it could take anywhere between $2,000-$6,000 to get the house back to being rent-ready.